syncfusion-content/blazor-docs/blazor/chart/chart-types/bubble.md

 ---
 layout: post
-title: Bubble Chart in Blazor Charts component | Syncfusion
+title: Bubble in Blazor Charts Component | Syncfusion
-description: Learn here all about Bubble Chart of Syncfusion Charts (SfCharts) component and more.
+description: Learn here all about Bubble in Syncfusion Blazor Charts component and more.
 platform: Blazor
 control: Chart
 documentation: ug
 ---

-# Bubble Chart in Blazor Charts (SfCharts)
+# Bubble in Blazor Charts Component

 ## Bubble